 Our wood comes from responsibly managed forests which are being managed in a way that preserves the natural environment and benefits the lives of local people while ensuring its sustained economic viability.
+Due to the nature of the Group's business, recall procedure is not applicable.
+And hence no products sold or shipped subject to recalls for safety and health reasons.

 At the same time, the Group emphasizes the importance of protecting the privacy of our customers and business partners.
 The Group's information technology department has maintained a comprehensive data protection system to ensure that the data we collect is protected and our customer's privacy is respected.
+All of our desktop computers and laptops have installed firewall and upgraded regularly to prevent against the attack of the latest malwares.
+In addition, no computer software and programme can be downloaded or used without prior approval of the management and information technology department.

-No complaints received from customers or business partners due to disclosure of information during the Year.
+No complaints received from customers or business partners due to leakage of information during the Year.